mandrusiaks/SMTextView/README.md

 A custom implementation of UITextView with a placeholder and character count.
 This implementation contains the ability to customize top, left, and right insets individually.
 SMTextView is compatible with Interface Builder.
 SMTextView also contains a character count that can be enabled/disabled.
 To disable, simply set isCharacterCountEnabled to false.

+NOTE: Due to character count label, bottomInset is currently no longer customizable.
+This may be re-enabled in the future.
+If character count is disabled, bottomInset = topInset.

 | ![SMTextView](SMTextView/Assets/SMTextView.png) | ![SMTextView2](SMTextView/Assets/IB.png) |
 |:-----------------------------------------------:|:----------------------------------------:|